Phoenix Spousal Maintenance Lawyer | Arizona Alimony Law

 Awarding Spousal Maintenance and Support in Phoenix

-Arizona is a “no fault” divorce stat and the court cannot consider any acts of marital misconduct when deciding whether to award, or not to award, spousal maintenance.
+Arizona is a “no fault” divorce state and the court cannot consider any acts of marital misconduct when deciding whether to award, or not to award, spousal maintenance.
 Whatever fault there may have been is not a factor in awarding spousal support.
 Which spouse initiated the divorce has no bearing on the court’s decision to award maintenance either.
 The applicable statute, A.R.S. § 25-319 involves a two-part test to determine the appropriateness of a spousal maintenance award under the unique circumstances of each case.
 Read spousal maintenance details for a complete analysis of all factors.

 Arizona Spousal Maintenance Agreements